 Once you have collected the MVV, you can enter and leave the Netherlands (and other Schengen countries) for a maximum of 90 days within a period of 180 days.
 Your Dutch residence card should be available during that time, and once collected it will replace the MVV.

 If you cannot extend your existing permit and you want to stay in the Netherlands, you must apply for a new residence permit with a different purpose of stay.
-Our complete guide to Dutch visas and permits will tell you if you’re eligible to apply for a residence permit with a different purpose of stay (or view the list of different residence permits below).
+Our guide to Dutch visas will tell you if you’re eligible to apply for a residence permit with a different purpose of stay (or view the list of different residence permits below).

 If your circumstances change